Linux-And-Anime/shell-mommy-promax/Dialogues/mommy.md

 Oh my! :0 It's okay hon', try again!

-Don't worry! %v believs that you can do it next time! ;D
+Don't worry! %v believes that you can do it next time! ;D

 Oh sweetie!
-It's fine, just be carefull next time! xoxo
+It's fine, just be careful next time! xoxo

 Don't let these small mistakes stop you darling! <3

 Don't sweat it!
 Try again after a lil' rest!
-# Succesful task
+# Successful task
 > like a successful compilation

 Yay! :D Good job pumpkin!